[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Celestica is cutting costs in operations to align the business with the lower revenue.
 It will continue to build its capital equipment business.
 Management believes the fundamentals in this space will only improve in the long run.
 As next-generation adoption in display continues, its OLED business, for example, will add to its bottom line.

-Celestica stock is an undervalued play worth considering.
+Celestica stock is an undervalued stock worth considering.

-Innoviva (NASDAQ:INVA) is another stock in the drug space whose large drop starting in late January appears greatly overdone.
-The market all but erased the powerful uptrend in the stock that began after INVA sold off in November 2018 and bottomed at $14.
+Innoviva (NASDAQ:INVA) is another stock in the drug space whose large drop starting in late January continued throughout 2019.
+The stock may not yet be done falling.
+Why not?

-The FDA approved Mylan’s (NASDAQ:MYL) generic version of Advair, which GlaxoSmithKline (NYSE:GSK) produces.
+The fell began when the FDA approved Mylan’s (NASDAQ:MYL) generic version of Advair, which GlaxoSmithKline (NYSE:GSK) produces.
 This forced investors to worry about Innoviva’s prospects because the company is paid royalties from Glaxo.
-In the third quarter, Innova received $65.1 million in royalty revenues from Glaxo; $51.7 million came from global net sales of Revar/Breo Ellipta.
+In the third quarter, Innova received $65.1 million in royalty revenues from Glaxo.

 Investors appear to be overreacting to the generic competition.
-If demand for Innoviva’s formulation does not drop and prices hold, royalty revenues should not fall as much as markets think, which makes INVA an ideal undervalued stock to invest in now.
+If demand for Innoviva’s formulation does not drop and prices hold, royalty revenues should not fall as much as markets think, which makes INVA an ideal undervalued stock to buy now.

-Vodafone shares pay a dividend yield in excess of 6%.
+Vodafone shares pay a dividend yield of 5.2%.
 If Vodafone grows its U.K. business as it signs on users to its 5G services and cuts costs as it signs on more customers, VOD stock will finally move higher.

-As of this writing, Chris Lau owned shares of Innoviva.
+As of this writing, Chris Lau owned shares of Innoviva and AbbVie.